Healthy Homes Assessment Haumoana

 Insulation needs to meet the R-values of your area.

-The "R" stands for thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
+The more R-value is higher, the higher the standard of insulation.

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-See the full details of this Healthy Homes insulation quality.
+Check out the complete details of the Healthy Homes insulation standard.

 Haumoana Moisture Ingress & Drainage

-See the full details of The Healthy Homes moisture ingress and drainage quality.
+See the full details of the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection